crawl/crawl-sdl/Xcode/SDL/pkg-support/Readme SDL Developer.txt

 	main SDL.dmg.

-Project Builder/Xocde Project Templates:
+Xocde Project Templates:
-	For convenience, we provide Project Templates for Xcode and Project Builder.
+	For convenience, we provide Project Templates for Xcode.
 	Using Xcode is *not* a requirement for using the SDL.framework.
 However, for newbies, we do recommend trying out the Xcode templates first (and work your way back to raw gcc if you desire), as the Xcode templates try to setup everything